 - Trainee-Faculty Agreement (downloads Word document)

-Members that have a non-research actual or potential conflict of interest should work with their Reviewer to develop an Administrative Management Plan using the template link below.
+Faculty or staff that have a non-research actual or potential conflicts of interest or commitment should work with their Reviewer to develop an Administrative Management Plan using the template link below.

 - Administrative Management Plan Template (downloads Word document)